nathanjhood/UBento/README.md

       file:///home/{$username}/Pictures
       file:///home/{$username}/Videos

-  These locations will appear in the tab bar of your desktop browser, as they should.
+  These locations will now appear in the tab bar of your Linux-side desktop explorer, as they should.

-- We can also connect our Linux desktop browser to remote servers;
+- We can also connect our Linux-side desktop explorer to remote servers;

       nano $HOME/.config/gtk-3.0/servers